Roads to remain closed ' for the foreseeable' after major fire in Edinburgh city centre

-George VI Bridge Fire: Emergency services at the scene and the roads to remain closed ' for the foreseeable' after major fire in Edinburgh city centre
+George IV Bridge Fire: Emergency services at the scene and the roads to remain closed ' for the foreseeable' after major fire in Edinburgh city centre

 Edinburgh city centre roads are to remain closed ‘for the foreseeable’ future as emergency services remain on the scene of a major fire in the historic Old Town.